isomerpages/moe-whitesandspri/_about-wsps/School Rules and Regulations.md

 \* A detailed list of school procedures and safety measures can be obtained from the yearly Student handbook.

-#### **Use of Mobile Phone or Smart Watch**
+#### **Use of Mobile Phone or Smart Device**

 The school acknowledges the importance for parents to have a convenient way to reach their children after school hours.
-Although students are permitted to bring mobile phones or smart devices to school, it is not encouraged.
-Students who choose to bring mobile phones or smart devices to school must adhere to the following guidelines outlined below:
+Although students are permitted to bring mobile phones or smart watches to school, it is not encouraged.
+Students who choose to bring mobile phones or smart watches to school must adhere to the following guidelines outlined below:

 * Use of smart devices is restricted to before and after school and/or when permission is granted by a teacher